budostylz/e15/e15p3/README.md

 # Project 3
 + By: *Shaun Lewis*
 + Production URL: <http://e15p3.budoapps.com/>
-+ Project Synopsis: Drink Ordering Website which allows you to order drinks as customers and bartenders.
++ Project Synopsis: Drink ordering website which allows you to order drinks as customers and bartenders.

 ## Outside resources